The Rigveda’s 26th Sukta

 The tenth and final Rik reads:

-Agni is the sacred-fire minister of the almsgiving rituals of Ida’s sound vibration, the circle-vessel discharging the energy forces of the Yah Om.
+Agni is the sacred-fire guiding force of the almsgiving rituals of Ida’s sound vibration, the circle-vessels discharging the energy forces of the Yah Om.

-agne (Agni is) agnibhir (the sacred-fire) imaṃ (minister of) yajñam (the almsgiving rituals of) idaṃ(Ida’s) vacaḥ (sound vibrations) ca-no (the circle-vessel) dhāḥ (discharging) sahaso (the energy forces of) yah-o (the Yah Om)
+agne (Agni is) agnibhir (the sacred-fire) imaṃ (the guiding force of) yajñam (the almsgiving rituals of) idaṃ(Ida’s) vacaḥ (sound vibrations) ca-no (the circle-vessels) dhāḥ (discharging) sahaso (the energy forces of) yah-o (the Yah Om)

 I’m not sure what this means or that my definition for cano is accurate.
 But let’s see if we can work out the meaning through deconstruction.
 In Hindu lore, Idā primarily represents a goddess of speech, nourishment (ghee/milk), and acts as an instructress to Manu (manifesting thought) on performing offerings.
 In yoga, she’s the “lunar” nadi (spiritual energy-channel) whose partner is the “solar” nadi, Pingala.
-Together, Ida and Pingala weave their way up the Shushumna, the central channel or nadi housing Kundalini.
-As I understand it, Ida and Pingala work in tandem to coax Kundalini upward through the chakras, which she “purifies” or “opens.”
+Together, Ida and Pingala twine their way up the Shushumna, the central channel or nadi housing the sacred-fire, Kundalini.
+As I understand it, Ida and Pingala work in tandem to coax Kundalini upward through the chakras, which they purify or open to remove the obstacles to her ascent.
 The image below illustrates the general dynamic.

-This would explain why King Indra surrenders his power to Krishna.
-Krishna, being “the cowherd” in the Resting Place, disperses Indra’s power (Agni, the sacred fire) through the Circle of Water, where he plays the U-kara on his flute.
+This might explain why King Indra surrenders his power to Krishna in the Hindu lore.
+Krishna, being “the cowherd” in the Resting Place, disperses Indra’s power (the solar energy of God’s Will) through the Circle of Water, where he plays the U-kara on his flute.

-This tells me that Agni might well be the Vedic name for the serpent-fire, Kundalini.
-For the record, kundalini doesn’t mean “coiled” as pretty much everyone suggests; the word is a compound of kund and alini, meaning “the swarm (of bees) from the pit.”
-Contrary to popular belief and Google’s explanation, “the swarm from the pit” does not refer to the demonic locusts released from the bottomless pit in Revelation 9.
+This suggests that Agni may be the Vedic name for the serpent-fire, Kundalini, a term not found in the Rigveda.
+While we’re on the subject of “kundalini,” let me set the record straight.
+Kundalini does NOT mean “coiled,” as pretty much everyone suggests; the word is a compound of kund and alini, meaning “the swarm (of bees) from the pit.”
+Contrary to popular belief and Google’s explanation, “the swarm from the pit” does NOT refer to the demonic locusts released from the bottomless pit in Revelation 9.

-As we’ve discussed, the locusts aren’t a plague; they symbolize the ego-destroying vibration that is the Atonement.
-The bottomless pit, meanwhile is the wellspring in the Resting Place, which draws up the Living Water from the Cosmic Ocean underneath the illusion.
+As we’ve discussed, the locusts aren’t a “plague”; they symbolize the ego-destroying vibration that is AUM, the Atonement.
+The bottomless pit, meanwhile is the wellspring of the Resting Place, which draws up the Living Water from the Cosmic Ocean underneath the illusion.

 That the locusts and pit are demonic is, quite frankly, a purely egoic (fear-inverted) interpretation of Revelation 9.
-The wellspring is guarded by Nisrok, the eagle-headed cherubim seen by the prophets.
-Nisrok’s Army, as we’ve also discussed, are the miracle-working Souls in the Resting Place.
+The wellspring is guarded by Nisrok, the eagle-headed cherubim seen by the prophets Ezekiel, Zechariah, John of Patmos, and Mohammad.
+Nisrok’s Army, as we’ve discussed, are the miracle-working Souls in the Circle of Water.

-From all of this we can glean that Kundalini, the swarm from the pit, is the buzzing sound of the Trinity Rays, which dissolves the Ego Mind in stages.
+From all of this we can glean that Kundalini, the swarm from the pit, is the buzzing sound made by the Trinity powers of Yah, the Red Ray, which dissolve the Ego Mind in three stages.
 So, as I’ve long suspected, what yogis term “Kundalini” is what Course-Jesus terms “the Atonement.”

 About this “inner force” he says: